protocol/grants/nextstep.md

 * URL to your hackathon submission, proving you're the team
 * Description describing how IPFS, Filecoin or libp2p are used in the project, and URL to Github repo and relevant code
-* List of all team member information: name, mailing address, phone number, FIL wallet address, Github account and a completed US [IRS W8 (foreign resident)](https://www.irs.gov/forms-pubs/about-form-w-8) or [W9 (US resident)](https://www.irs.gov/forms-pubs/about-form-w-9) form
+* List of all team member information: name, mailing address, phone number, FIL wallet address, Github account and a completed US [IRS W8 (outside US)](https://www.irs.gov/forms-pubs/about-form-w-8) or [W9 (resident of US)](https://www.irs.gov/forms-pubs/about-form-w-9) form

 Application steps: